AnneJ17/android-cheat-sheet/README.md

   - Looper: It is a worker that keeps a thread alive, loops through MessageQueue and sends messages to the corresponding handler to process.
   - Message Queue: It is a queue that has tasks called messages which should be processed Using these handler and Main thread looper works fine, but not good solution as it allocates lot of memory.
-    - #1. we need to create a new thread every time we send data to the background
+    1. we need to create a new thread every time we send data to the background
-    - #2.
-Every time we need to post data back to the main thread using the handler
+    2. Every time we need to post data back to the main thread using the handler

-JVM will first compile the code to .class file using the compiler dex code to machine code by dvm dvm convert the compile code along with converting to machine code at the same time - ART ART is responsible for allocating memory to the application as well as deallocate the memory.
-Whenever the activity get destroyed, ART tell the garbage collector to deallocate the memory.
-There is a problem.
-There are few instance where garbage collector will try to collect and want get to collect an object thinking that the object is live and shouldn't collect.
-Garbage collector is not able to collect objects and the memory get collected and we finally get out of memory.
-This is called memory leaks.

 * **What is work manager?**